How To Find a Babysitter That You Can Trust

 What are some of your qualifications?

 There is no doubt that most parents would feel more comfortable leaving their child with the other parent, grandparents, or any of the child’s immediate family.
 However, this is not always an option for everyone.
 Some people either live far away from immediate or closely knit family or have no other family members.
 Others are single mothers with no one to depend on.
 Also, having to find a babysitter in a newspaper ad or online can be scary.
 You don’t want to mistakenly let the wrong type of person have access to your child.
-So how do I find a babysitter?
+So, how do I find a babysitter?

 Where to start

-Some questions to ask your potentially new babysitter’s previous employers – How long did you employ him/her?
+Some questions to ask your potential new babysitter’s previous employers – How long did you employ him/her?
 Why did they leave?
 How much were they compensated?
 What were some of his/her strengths?
 What were some of his/her weaknesses?
 How did he/she handle stressful situations?

 All of these are good questions to ask.
 Doing your research is the key to finding the best sitter for your little ones.
 If you are leaving your child alone in your home with a babysitter it may be wise to invest in a home surveillance system.
 In my opinion it is better to be safe than sorry when it comes to your children.
 It may be wise to disclose to the sitter that you keep your home under surveillance for legal purposes in some states, but I would check on this for your area.